 Hip and Knee Osteoarthritis

 Research on hip and knee osteoarthritis suggests hydrotherapy may reduce pain and improve function.
-A 2024 meta-analysis of randomised controlled trials found pain reductions at 1, 4, and 8 weeks, with improved WOMAC scores and no increase in serious adverse events.
-This supports hydrotherapy as a low-load exercise option for people with painful or stiff joints.
+A 2024 meta-analysis of randomised controlled trials reported pain reduction and better WOMAC scores, with no serious adverse events.
+This supports hydrotherapy as a lower-load exercise option for people with painful or stiff joints.

 Chronic Low Back Pain and Persistent Pain

-Hydrotherapy may also help some people with chronic low back pain or persistent pain.
-Recent reviews and trials report improvements in pain intensity, sleep quality, movement tolerance, and quality of life for some patients.
+Hydrotherapy may help some people with chronic low back pain or persistent pain.
+Recent reviews and trials report improvements in pain, sleep, movement tolerance, and quality of life for some patients.
 For people who flare with land exercise, warm-water movement can be a useful entry point.

 Chronic Disease and Deconditioning